Logo

 February 18, 2021

-First and foremost, select a riding arena location that promotes natural drainage.
-There are several drain systems that can be used to maximize drainage and decrease your down time.
-All of these options are specific to your arena design, layout, material and climate.
+First and foremost, select a riding arena footing location that promotes natural drainage.
+There are several drain systems that can be used to maximize drainage and decrease your downtime.
+These options are specific to your arena design, layout, material, and climate.
+Learn more about how bad drainage can affect your arena footing by watching this video from Bob Kiser.

-There’s no such thing as a magic recipe for the perfect arena footing.
-The system you install will depend on the materials available to you, the disciplines you plan to perform, and the local environment.
-No matter what type of footing you construct, the three components will include the base, subsurface, and top dressing.
+There’s no such thing as a magic recipe for the perfect riding arena footing.
+The system you install will depend on the materials, the disciplines you plan to perform, and the local environment.
+No matter what type of footing you construct, the three components of your horse arena footing layers will include the base, subsurface, and top dressing.
+Here is a video of Bob Kiser explaining how there is no one way to build a horse riding arena.

 The subsurface

-The subsurface material depends heavily on the discipline.
-For example, an arena will need a hard base, while a barrel racing or jumping event will need a less compacted base.
+The subsurface material for your riding arena footing depends heavily on the discipline.
+For example, some arenas will need a hard base, while a barrel racing or jumping event will need a less compacted base.

 The top dressing (surface footing)

-Natural arenas have surface footings made of combinations of sand, silt and clay.
+Natural horse arena footing materials are made of combinations of sand, silt and clay.
 The type of sand you choose is critical.
 Sands vary drastically in size, shape, and hardness.
 Rounder sands are typically less stable than angular sands.
 The hardness of the sand determines its durability and lifespan, which helps minimize a dust issue.

-The ideal sand for your top dressing is natural sand, which is typically mined in open pits or from dunes.
+The ideal sand for your top dressing in your riding arena footing is natural sand, typically mined in open pits or from dunes.
 Angular sands are available in a wide range of sizes that typically offer more traction and durability.
 The grains link together by friction rather than tumbling over one another, a vital feature for a safe riding arena.

 Geotextile arenas have geotextile sand additives, including geotextile felts and fiber, that add knitting and cushioning effects to the sand, creating a more stable surface that provides concussion absorption and traction.
-This is vital for the safety and performance of horses in disciplines such as dressage and jumping These arenas typically act as all-weather arenas because of the drainage systems they include.
+This is vital for the safety and performance of horses in disciplines such as dressage and jumping.
+This textile arena footing will typically act as an all-weather arena because of the drainage systems they include.

-Investing in a riding arena is a significant investment, and choosing the proper footing is one of the most important steps.
+Investing in a riding arena footing is a significant investment, and choosing the proper footing is one of the most important steps to building your own horse arena.
 Do it once, and do it right, with help from Kiser Arena Specialists.
 We have built natural footing arenas for all disciplines for over 30 years.
 We also have experience with designing geotextile footing blends for English disciplines.

-Whether you decide a geotextile or natural footing arena is right for you, trust the expertise of Kiser Arena Specialists to help your horses perform to their maximum potential!
-To schedule a horse arena design and footing consultation, please contact us today!
+Whether you decide a geotextile or natural riding arena footing is right for you, trust the expertise of Kiser Arena Specialists to help, your horses perform to their maximum potential!
+To schedule a horse arena design and riding arena footing consultation, please contact us today!

 Filed Under: General